 Other disorders are also often present.
 These disorders include

-Most people with antisocial personality disorder also have a substance-use disorder, and about half of those with a substance-use disorder have antisocial personality disorder.
+Most people with antisocial personality disorder also have a substance use disorder.

 Genes and environmental factors (such as adversity during childhood) contribute to the development of antisocial personality disorder.